 While methamphetamine withdrawal on its own is not inherently dangerous or life-threatening, complications can arise.
 As with most addictive drugs, there is a significant tendency for the addict to succumb to cravings and return to the drug before they have fully detoxed.
 For this reason, it is often recommended that the detox procedure is supervised and completed in a dedicated medical facility10.

 In a medical detox facility, methamphetamine addicts are most commonly prescribed muscle relaxants or benzodiazepines to alleviate tension and anxiety.
 They may also receive intravenous fluids and electrolyte repletion to reverse the dehydrating effects of the addiction.
-Finally, they are often prescribed medication in order to help with insomnia11.
+Finally, they have often been prescribed medication in order to help with insomnia11.

 The most difficult element of methamphetamine recovery is typically the long-lasting impact of the drug.
 Even after weeks or months of abstinence, addicts may still experience withdrawal symptoms or other persistent mental issues.
 For this reason, methamphetamine recovery is a particularly long process.